 The idea of the Eight Melodies in the game in general.
-Think about it; A childhood antique doll that used to be played a ton of times, a mother and a child bird separated by humans who didn't know any better, a monkey who's caged and locked up in a zoo, a dusty old piano that plays on its own, a lone cactus in an empty desert where a war happened and exterminated the rest of its friends, a dragon whose been sleeping away its life, a robot companion who defends you from everything, and lastly, the tombstone of your dead and loving grandfather who built the robot companion knowing that you might need it someday.
+Think about it; A childhood antique doll that used to be played a ton of times, a mother and a child bird separated by humans who didn't know any better, a monkey who's caged and locked up in a zoo, a dusty old piano that plays on its own, a lone cactus in an empty desert where a war happened and exterminated the rest of its friends, a dragon who's been sleeping away its life, a robot companion who defends you from everything, and lastly, the tombstone of your dead and loving great-grandfather who built the robot companion knowing that you might need it someday.

 Try reading the above in one go without getting tears in your eyes.

 Queen Mary's final scene.
 Her story in general is tearjerking.

 "Oh!
 Giygas!
 I loved him...
 I loved him, as if he was my own child...
 He was always wagging his tail... just like a pup..."

 Teddy's fate at the hands of R7038.
 He gets better. (at least in the English prototype and the GBA remake)

 Speaking of which, the song that plays at his death bed is a heart wrenching remix of Pollyanna.
 When you consider the lyrics and Teddy's supposed final words, it's easy to how some view it as the saddest part of the game.